 Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat on the stovetop over low heat or in the microwave at reduced power.

 To freeze, cool completely, and pour into a freezer-safe container or zipper freezer bag.
 Freeze for up to 3 months.
-Thaw in the fridge overnight and reheat on the stovetop over low heat or in the microwave at reduced power.
+Thaw in the fridge overnight and reheat on the stovetop over low heat or microwave at reduced power.

 More Soup Recipes